-Since The Conjuring series returns to the big screen this Friday, we’ve ranked every eerie entry in the hit horror franchise so far.
+Since The Conjuring series returned to the big screen last summer, we ranked every eerie entry in the hit horror franchise so far.

-To keep ourselves busy until Friday, what better way to celebrate The Conjuring’s cinematic comeback than by revisiting every other entry in this spooky saga?
+To celebrate The Conjuring’s cinematic comeback, what’s better than revisiting every other entry in this spooky saga?
 Below, we at Loud and Clear have decided to do just that, offering our own opinion on all The Conjuring Universe films thus far, ranked from worst to best.

 Director: John R. Leonetti